The Complete Guide to Using Travel Agencies for Small Businesses

 The average small business spends more than $10,000 on travel per traveler, per year.
 Reducing travel expenses helps small businesses maximize their budgets to close more sales, attend more meetings, and make more connections at conferences.

 Travel agencies help small businesses manage their travel and expense budget in several ways.
-First, it’s their job to adhere to your company’s travel policy.
+First, it’s their job to adhere to your small business travel policy.
 If your company’s hotel budget is $175/night, they won’t book anything for $200.
 Furthermore, agents have access to insider discounts that aren’t available to the public.
 This sometimes includes the ability to forego change fees for flights.

 The best way for small businesses to reduce their travel expenses is to work with a travel agency.
 If your company is managing its own travel as it looks for the perfect travel management partner, it can benefit from these money-saving tips: